6 STEPS TO PREPARING A SUSTAINABILITY REPORT

 The stakeholder concern diagram (above) shows that it is important to understand that different stakeholders may value the issues very differently.
 Such a diagram forms the basis of stakeholder concerns.

 Below, you will find more examples of the materiality matrix.

-- It would be useful to read GRI’s research ‘Sustainability Topics for Sectors: What do stakeholders want to know?’, which presents the analysis of different stakeholder groups identifying sustainability topics relevant to them in relation to the different business activity groups.
+- It's useful to read GRI’s research ‘Sustainability Topics for Sectors: What do stakeholders want to know?’, which presents analysis of different stakeholder groups.
+It identifies sustainability topics relevant to them, in relation to the different business activity groups.

-- See the Material topics hub, where material topics for 55 specific business activities are presented.
-Material topics are divided into four aspects: economic, social, environmental and other (additional specific aspects for specific business activity).
-Material topics hub will help you to better understand which material topics are relevant to your company and see examples of material topics’ disclosure in benchmarking reports.
+- See the Material Topics Hub, where material topics for 55 specific business activities are presented.
+Material topics are divided into four aspects: economic, social, environmental, and other (additional specific aspects for specific business activity).
+The Material Topics Hub helps to better understand which material topics are relevant to your company, visualising examples of material topics’ disclosure in benchmarking reports.